testit-tms/api-client-golang/docs/TestResultsStatisticsGetModel.md

 HasFailureCategories returns a boolean if a field has been set.

+### SetFailureCategoriesNil

+`func (o *TestResultsStatisticsGetModel) SetFailureCategoriesNil(b bool)`

+ SetFailureCategoriesNil sets the value for FailureCategories to be an explicit nil

+### UnsetFailureCategories
+`func (o *TestResultsStatisticsGetModel) UnsetFailureCategories()`

+UnsetFailureCategories ensures that no value is present for FailureCategories, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)